2025 HR Track conference header

 Kelly Konkol

-Position title: Global Head of Human Resources, Harley-Davidson
+Position title: Global Head of Human Resources

 Human Resources Track Sponsor